oktupol/DocumentArchiver/README.md

 # DocumentArchiver

-This is going to be a command line tool to use for archiving physical documents.
-Work in progress.
+This is a command line tool to use for archiving physical documents.

-Installation and usage manuals will be added later.

 ## Principle